Genome Analysis across Populations (GAP)

 joanne.stempak@sinaihealth.ca

-Objective: To use clinical, genetic and genome analysis to better understand and define the genetic and environmental factors that contribute to IBD in non-Europeans
+Objective: To use clinical, genetic and genome analysis to better understand and define the genetic and environmental factors that contribute to IBD across all populations

 Eligibility: